elephantrobotics/mycobot450_docs/myCobot_Pro_450_en/3-FunctionsAndApplications/5-BasicApplication/5.2-minirobot/README.md

 - Trajectories saved in Flash can be uploaded to the myStudio Pro production folder

 ### [3.BlocklyRunner](./5.4.3-blocklyrunner.md)
-Manage and execute trajectory files published through myStudio Pro:
+Manage and execute trajectory files published by myStudio Pro or MiniRobot:

 - Automatically checks published trajectories in the myStudio Pro production folder
 - Supports play, pause, and stop operations